-I have recently reviewed Vanigo’s A3; a very capable robotic vacuum that is guided by a sophisticated navigational system.
+I recently reviewed Vanigo’s A3; a very capable robotic vacuum that is guided by a sophisticated navigational system.

 At the other end of the price scale, there are several tiny robotic vacuums that claim to make life easier.
 They do not replace the traditional vacuum cleaner, but the expectation is that these devices will handle pet hair.
 This removes the need for cat people, such as me, to vacuum daily.

 I checked out Amazon and eBay, looking for the least-expensive robot I could find.
 That proved to be the Chinese manufactured Clean Robot which I acquired for fifteen dollars.
 For that price, I didn’t expect much but sometimes these purchases can lead to a pleasant surprise.

 The Clean Robot arrived packed in a brightly-colored cardboard box and equipped with a USB cord which is connected to the unit when its battery is being charged.

 This vacuum is quite light, weighing in at about 11 ounces (300 grams).
 It spans 7.1 inches (18 cm), and is 2.6 inches (6.6 cm) in height.

 While my Clean Robot is black with silver trim, a variety of colors are available.
 When operating, the LED in the front of the vacuum flashes colorfully.
 A power button and USB connector are located at the unit’s back.
 The grill on the side is used as an air exhaust.

 Beneath the unit are two free-standing plastic wheels, an inlet for suction, and a round plastic cover used to protect the drive assembly during shipping.
 Under this, is a recessed motor flanked by a pair of rubber-coated drive wheels.

 The suction inlet is part of a dust bin, which in shape is reminiscent of a Pez container.